Rookiestyle/AdvancedAutoType/README.md

 - Various enhancements to the Auto-Type entry selection
 - Hotkey to Auto-Type password only - if configured followed by [Enter]
+- Hotkey to Auto-Type username only - if configured followed by [Enter]
 - Hotkey to AutoType an alternative sequence

 # Table of Contents